 MAYFLOWER II: Reproduction GalleonAdd to My Trip | View My Trip

-The ship will be hauled out of the water in the yard.
-Due to the nature of the work, visitors should not plan on being able to board the vessel, although she will be on display in the Shipyard during the restoration.
+The ship is hauled out of the water in the yard.
+Due to the nature of the work, visitors are not able to board the vessel, although she will be on display in the Shipyard during the restoration.

 History of the Mayflower II

 Mayflower II is a reproduction of the original Mayflower that transported the Pilgrims to Massachusetts in 1620.
 It was Englishman Warwick Charlton’s idea to build Mayflower II; he wanted to commemorate the historic ties between England and America, which were strengthened during World War II.
 Plimoth Plantation agreed to maintain and exhibit Mayflower II once she reached the United States.
 The new ship was built in 1955-57 at Upham Shipyard in the town of Brixham in Devon, England.
 She sailed to the United States in 1957.